 Find Elements that are causing Largest Contentful Paint Issue.

 To solve the LCP issue of your website.
 First, you’ve to find the elements responsible for the issue so that you can take proper action.

 Google PageSpeed Insights tool is the best tool for recognizing such elements.
 Let’s see the test results of a website.

 From the PageSpeed Insights results, check the audit report only for the LCP content.
-In the above results, the tool displays five kinds of elements responsible for the LCP.
+In the above results, the tool displays five elements responsible for the LCP.
 We’ve to fix all the issues.

 In addition, in the above result, we found one LCP element.
-What if the element is a large size image?
+What if the element is a large-size image?
 We’ve to fix that too.
 From here, we understand that we’ve to fix all the suggestions provided in the result.